apache/pekko-persistence-jdbc/docs/src/main/paradox/overview.md

 ## Code of Conduct

-Contributors all agree to follow the [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct).
+Contributors all agree to follow the [Apache Community Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).

 ## License